spfave/epic-react-03-react-hooks/survey-notes.md

 ## 04: Tic-Tac-Toe Game
 Managed state is state that is directly manged and updated
 Derived state is state that is determined based on existing state

+## 05: DOM Interaction - useRef & useEffect
+React only creates elements/components in the virtual DOM the browser controls the actual DOM
+During the render process the virtual DOM elements are recreated in the actual DOM for display
+In other for React to have access and interact with an actual DOM element it needs a reference to that element